Skip to main content

 Chief Fire Officer

 The Chief Fire Officer (CFO) is the head of the Service and is responsible for ensuring effective delivery of all our duties.
 They can take charge at major incidents.
-The Chief Fire Officer has a white helmet with a broad bar and has three impellers, one wreath, and a bar on their epaulettes.
+The Chief Fire Officer has a white helmet with a broad bar and has three impellers, and one wreath on their epaulettes.

 Become an on-call firefighter